okohll/abdocs/content/docs/introduction/learner-progression.md

 * create [tiles]({{<relref "/docs/tiles">}}) and delete tiles they've added themselves

 ## Citizen Developer Level 3
-A Software Architect (see below) can, at their discretion, assign a citizen developer 'manage' privileges on a table (or tables).
-At that point, the user is automatically assigned Citizen Developer level 3.
+A Software Architect (see below) can, at their discretion, assign a citizen developer 3 'manage' privileges on a table (or tables).

 That allows them to
-* add [fields]({{<relref "/docs/fields">}}) to those table
+* add [fields]({{<relref "/docs/fields">}}) to those table, excluding referenced fields
 * remove fields that they themselves have added (not others)
 * edit the basic properties of any field in those tables, e.g. the list of options in a dropdown box

 Additionally, actions not related to having manage privileges on a particular table are
 * edit the basic properties of any regular view.
-Workflow, API and some other types of system view will be read-only
+However, workflow, API and some other types of system view will be read-only

 ## Junior Software Architect
 A junior software architect can use practically all of the application building functionality of agileBase.
 For example